An 11-year-old killed in Cincinnati has been identified and police are seeking the shooter

 Theetge said it was too early to say whether the shooting was random or targeted and declined to discuss other aspects of the investigation.

+The shots were fired in a “vibrant neighborhood” next to a park and near a historic elementary school, Mayor Aftab Pureval said at the news conference.

-Dominic Davis' father, Isaac Davis, came forward at the Sunday news conference along with Dominic's mother and grandmother and also urged whoever was responsible to turn themselves in.
+Dominic Davis' father, Issac Davis, appeared at the Sunday news conference along with Dominic's mother and grandmother to urge whoever was responsible to turn themselves in.

+“When will this stop?
+Will this ever stop?”
+Issac Davis asked. ”How many people have to bury their kids, their babies, their loved ones?”

 Samantha Hendrickson is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

-Note: This story has been corrected to say the slain child's father is Issac Davis, not Isaac Davis.